MedouneSGB/Tawfekh-Editor/README.md

 # Tawfekh-Editor
 A beautiful and customizable text editor.✨

-Tawfekh Editor is a simple and easy to use editor.
+Tawfekh Editor is simple and easy to use.
 You can Customize it as you want to get the best Write Feeling.

-Tawfekh has been created to be a text editor
-that puts you in a writing mood 🌾
+Tawfekh has been created to diffuse a writing mood 🌾

 ## Contributions
 Please feel free to fork and Contribute!😁